 You can learn a lot at conferences and seminars.
 Books and electronic media are excellent learning tools, but nothing compares to personal instruction from a qualified teacher.

 Almost every learning experience can benefit from feedback and one-on-one instruction.
 A well-qualified teacher can be an asset to your development, especially critical for learning advanced spiritual practices.
 Personal instruction is essential for techniques that involve immediate feedback, like those that use mantras, sutras, mudras, and similar sound-based tools.
 It’s also essential for moving techniques like Tai Chi.

 The question, “how to find a spiritual teacher?” requires two essential things.
 You’ll need to adopt a beginner’s attitude and have a good sense of healthy skepticism.
 Be prudent and diligent.
-A beginner asks lots of questions, and a skeptic asks the hard questions.
+A beginner asks many questions, and a skeptic asks hard questions.

 Ask for facts and evidence, not opinions.
 Don’t fall for the written accolades of others.
 These are written to bolster the authority and credibility of con artists.